honojs/website/middleware/builtin/jsx.md

 # JSX Middleware

 JSX Middleware enables rendering HTML with JSX syntax.
-It's just for Sever-Side-Rendering.
+It's just for Server-Side-Rendering.
 Not for making virtual DOMs.

 ## Import